 Eligibility criteria

-To be eligible for the Data Stream in the Australian Government Graduate Program (AGGP), you must:
+To be eligible for the Data Stream in the Australian Government Graduate Program (AGGP), you must submit your application with evidence of the following:

-- Be able to obtain and maintain a valid Australian Government security clearance if required
+- Be able to obtain and maintain a valid Australian Government security clearance if required.
+For more information, refer to the Australian Government Security Vetting Agency (AGSVA).

 - Be willing to undergo any police, character, health, or other checks required.